azarz/lear-gist-python/README.md

 $ pip install <download path>\lear-gist-python
 ```

-You may need to copy some DLLs in the site-packages directory
+### You may need to copy the DLLs of the dll folder in the site-packages directory

 ## Usage
 ```python